jdcapa/bashrc.d/README.md

 bashrc.d
 ========
-This is the directory to my `.bashrc` file
+This is the directory to my `.bashrc` file.
+In the directory, all necessary bash options, paths, aliases and functions are provided through the respective files.

 Install
 -------